livingsocial/HiveSwarm/README.markdown

 ### user_agent_parser(user_agent string [, options string])
 Parses a user agent string into something a little more legible.
 By default (without the options field entered), returns a json parameter with all parsed data.

-Accepts any of the following as user options
+Accepts any of the following entered as a string, as user options

     os, os_family, os_major, os_minor, ua, ua_family, ua_major, ua_minor, device